nowisesys/uup-build-system/README.md

 It's possible to mix rules with implicit/explicit target classes.
 Classes don't have to be defined in the namespace declared in the make file, use fully qualified class name if present in some other namespace.

-Implicit target will get the list of dependencies passed as constructor arguments.
-For example, the T5 class will be constructed with ("T2", "T3") as constructor arguments.

 #### PROBING